-Additionally, some bulk capacitance may be needed, especially if the TPS5420 circuit is not located within approximately two inches from the input voltage source.
-The value for this capacitor is not critical, but it should be rated to handle the maximum input voltage including ripple voltage and should filter the output so that input ripple voltage is acceptable.
+Additionally some bulk capacitance may be needed, especially if the TPS5430 circuit is not located within approximately 2 inches from the input voltage source.
+The value for this capacitor is not critical, but it also should be rated to handle the maximum input voltage including ripple voltage and should filter the output so that input ripple voltage is acceptable.